Christopher B. Cohen

 In 1979, the Department of Health, Education, and Welfare (HEW) was separated into the US Department of Education (DOE) and the US Department of Health and Human Services (HHS).
-Cohen served as Principal Regional Official (Regional Director) of Midwest Region V for both HEW and HHS until he resigned effective February 20, 1980, following the election of President Ronald Reagan.
-Cohen's predecessor as HEW Midwest Regional Director was attorney Richard E. Friedman who served as HEW Regional Director during the Administration of President Gerald Ford.
+Cohen served as Principal Regional Official (Regional Director) of Midwest Region V for both HEW and HHS until he resigned effective February 20, 1980, following the election and inauguration of President Ronald Reagan.
+Cohen's predecessor as HEW Midwest Regional Director was attorney Richard E. Friedman who served as HEW Regional Director during the Administration of Presidents Richard Nixon and Gerald Ford.

 Cohen is an attorney licensed to practice law in Illinois, Wisconsin and the District of Columbia.
 He graduated from Ann Arbor Pioneer High School in 1960, from the University of Michigan with a Bachelor of Arts degree in Political Science in 1964 and from the University of Michigan Law School in 1967 with a Juris Doctor degree.

 Cohen was succeeded as 46th Ward Alderman by Ralph Axelrod in 1977, by Jerome M. Orbach, Helen Shiller in 1987 and by James Cappleman in 2011.

 Cohen represented the Lincoln Park Gun Club which had been on Chicago's Lakefront for 72 years.

 Mr. Cohen was born in 1942 in Washington D.C..
 His parents were Wilbur J. Cohen and Eloise Bittel Cohen.
+Their other two children were Bruce B. Cohen (1944) and Stuart B. Cohen (1946).
+In January of 1956, the family moved from Silver Spring, Maryland to Ann Arbor, Michigan where Wilbur became a full professor in the University of Michigan's Social Work.

+After graduating from the University of Michigan Law School in May of 1967, Cohen moved to Chicago.
+He lived in Gads Hill Settlement house and worked for United Charities Legal Aid.
+After being sworn into the Illinois Bar, he represented juveniles accused of law violations in the Cook County Juvenile Court.
+Subsequently, United Charities legal Aid became the Legal Assistance Foundation and the Cook County Public Defender's Office took over the role of defending juveniles.